sowmitra-das-sumit/sowmitra-das-sumit.github.io/README.md

 ## Selected Academic Projects

 Here are some of the projects I did during my undergrad.
-Some were course requirements, some collaborated with friends, and some were to learn a particular topic.
+Some were course requirements, some collaborated with friends, and others were to learn a particular topic.

 1. [Complete (Transient and Steady State) response of variable multinodal circuits](https://github.com/chacconed/Complete-Transient-and-Steady-State-response-of-variable-multinodal-circuits): We designed software to visualize the response of any passive network defined by the user using a developed graphical user interface.
 The code used Laplace and   Fourier Transformations to solve RLC electrical circuits.